ankushsutar/image-gallery/README.md

 # Image Gallery Website

-This is a responsive image gallery website created using HTML, CSS, TypeScript, and Angular.
-It allows users to search for high-quality images using keywords and displays them in a visually appealing gallery layout.
+This website is a responsive image gallery built with HTML, CSS, TypeScript, and Angular.
+Users can search for high-quality images using keywords and view them in a visually appealing gallery layout.

 ## Features